JakeHukari/DuckyPi/README.md

 #### (so its not really a big deal)

 # WARNING
-This payload is for educational purposes only.
-Unauthorized access to computer systems is illegal & can result in serious legal consequences.
-Use this tool responsibly & only with proper authorization.
+This project is for educational purposes only.
+Unauthorized access to any computer systems is illegal & can result in serious legal consequences.
+Use this tool responsibly & only with proper authorization 😉.